Fridge ahoy! Philippine fishermen paddle fast to preserve their jobs

-TANAUAN, Philippines (Reuters) - Usually a fisherman catches a fish and puts it in the fridge.
+TANAUAN, Philippines, Nov 20 (Reuters) - Usually a fisherman catches a fish and puts it in the fridge.
 In one typhoon-wrecked Philippine village, fishermen are putting themselves in the fridge and then going fishing.

 More than 4,000 people, including poor farmers and fishermen, were killed.